-According to Atlas Obscura, Jellied Moose Nose is similar to European head cheese.
+According to Atlas Obscura, jellied moose nose is similar to European head cheese.
 White meat from the bulb of the nose and dark meat from the upper jaw bone of the moose and the jowls are cut off, cooked, and combined into a large kettle.
 (You can add onion and garlic clove if you feel so inclined.)
 The different kinds of meat are doused with cold water broth, put in a loaf pan, and refrigerated (or just buried in the snow, maybe).
 Sometimes pickling spice is used as well.
 After everything is solidified the Jellied Moose Nose is sliced like bread and served.

-Would I eat Jellied Moose Nose?
+Would I eat jellied moose nose?
 Yes, of course.
 I’ve eaten kangaroo, alligator, and Long John Silvers.
 I’d eat pretty much anything that wasn’t a potential pet, or objectively adorable, like a seal.
 I don’t care if it’s a normal dish to Native Canadians and Alaskans, I’m not participating in the murder of a sea puppy.

-Look at that.
+Just look at that face.
 That’s un-eatable.

-Then again, pigs are kind of adorable too and I eat bacon, pork, and ham so often that me one day having to make a somber visit to the cardiologist is as certain as the Golden State Warriors winning another NBA championship.
-Okay fine, I’d eat a seal.
+Then again, pigs are kind of adorable too and I do eat bacon, pork, and ham so often that me one day having to make a somber visit to the cardiologist is as certain as the Golden State Warriors winning another NBA championship.
+Okay fine… I’d eat a seal.
 I’m not proud of it but I would bite into the fatty flesh of one of those adorable little bastards.

-As far as weird foods go, Jellied Moose Nose isn’t too weird once you think about it, but it definitely requires a double-take and some mental digestion.
+As far as weird foods go, jellied moose nose isn’t too weird once you think about it, but it definitely requires a double-take and some mental digestion.

-If you’re wondering where you can buy Jellied Moose Nose the answer is nowhere, really.
+If you’re wondering where you can buy jellied moose nose the answer is nowhere, really.
 You might be able to find it at Native Canadian and Alaskan potluck dinners but otherwise you’ll have to make it yourself.